FISHARMNIC/codelet/readme.md

 ### Usage

 ##### Interface
-* The `play` button is used to compile and start the program
+* The `bolt` button is used to compile and start the program
-* The `step` button is used to step to the next instruction.
+* The `step` (lowest) button is used to step to the next instruction.
 Note that this isn't perfect since I essentially run your code through a small preprocessor that tries to insert breakpoints where possible.
 If you find any bugs please let me know!
-You can also insert manual breakpoints with `js_break(line)` (see below).
+You can also insert manual breakpoints with `js_break()` (see below).
-* The `pause` button will cause the program to run normally, as opposed to single-step mode.
-Manual breakpoints will still pause execution however.
-Upon clicking it, it will turn into a `stop` button, which when clicked turns the program back into single-step mode
+* The `play` button will cause the program to run normally, without automatic breakpoints.
+Manual breakpoints using `js_break` still work, and need to be stepped out of using the `step` button.
+Upon clicking the `play` button, it turns into a `pause` button.
+If a breakpoint is then encountered, the `pause` button can be clicked to resume step-by-step execution.

 #### JS interop functions
 * `js_memview(MODE_DUMP or MODE_MAP)`
     * Switches between memory display modes.